equipter/mfkey32v2/README.md

 * [Mifare Identification Procedure - AN10833](https://www.nxp.com/docs/en/application-note/AN10833.pdf)

 # Support
-For support in using Mfkey32v2 message Equip#1515 on discord, submit a github issue or join my [discord](https://discord.gg/e9XzfG5nV5).
+For support in using Mfkey32v2 message Equip on discord or file a github issue.